 When Did F1 Ban Active Suspension?

-F1 banned active suspension in 1993, as part of the overhaul of removing all driver aids from the sport.
-F1 teams used active suspension in order to adjust the ride height of the car from corner to corner.
+F1 banned active suspension at the end of the 1993 season, as part of the overhaul of removing all driver aids from the sport.
+F1 teams used active suspension in order to dynamically adjust the ride height of the car from corner to corner.
 This can be argued to have been a type of ‘stability control’ for a Formula 1 car.

-The system allows drivers to significantly increase their cornering speeds.
-The FIA banned active suspension in 1993 as there was a rise in safety concerns surrounding the system, and how fast it allowed the cars to corner.
+The system allowed drivers to significantly increase their cornering speeds.
+The FIA banned active suspension for the 1994 season as there was a rise in safety concerns surrounding the system, and how fast it allowed the cars to corner.

 Do F1 Cars Have Launch Control?

 F1 cars do not have launch control.
 F1 cars used to have various assists like ABS and traction control, but there is no dedicated launch control system on an F1 car.
-F1 drivers must be able to manage the throttle and minimise wheelspin on their own when racing off the grid.
+F1 drivers must be able to manage the throttle and minimize wheelspin on their own when racing off the grid or out of the corners.

-F1 cars launch like any other non-fully automatic car.
-The driver enters neutral on the starting grid, before engaging the clutch, selecting first gear, and bringing the revs up to an optimal level.
+To launch the car, the driver enters neutral on the starting grid, before engaging the clutch, selecting first gear, and bringing the revs up to an optimal level.
 When the lights go out, the driver releases the clutch and launches.

 Final Thoughts

-Formula 1 has seen tons of technical innovations over the years.
+Formula 1 has seen lots of technical innovations over the years.
 It saw the introduction of traction control, the anti-lock braking system, and active suspension.
-However, these have been banned by the FIA for various reasons.
+However, these have all been banned by the FIA for various reasons.

-The main reason however is to make the cars more difficult to drive and to control.
-We want to see the drivers controlling the cars, not computers.
-Having these elements in Formula 1 has been beneficial though, as it has helped to develop safer road cars by using technology from the pinnacle of motorsport.
+The main reason was to make the cars more difficult to drive, putting more emphasis on driver skill.
+After all, we want to see the drivers controlling the cars, not computers!
+Having these elements in the sport in the past has been beneficial though, as it has helped to develop safer road cars by using technology that was heavily developed in F1.